JoyOfCodingPDX/GettingStarted/README.md

 $ ./survey.sh
 ```

-After filling out the survey, commit the `me.xml` file to your git repository so it can be used by the submit script.
+After filling out the survey, commit the `me.xml` file to your git repository, so it can be used by the submit script.

 ```sh
 $ git add me.xml